 - Arts & Humanities and Social & Historical Sciences

 PACE-C 200 Issue Forum (1 cr.)

-The forum is held on a Saturday afternoon in February.
+The forum is held on a Saturday afternoon each spring and fall semester.
 An expert panel and small group deliberation are components of the structured activities.
 A student team directed by PACE faculty chooses the topic, facilitates the event, and moderates the small group discussions.
 Refreshments are served.